Zoo Token (ZOOT) Trading Down 4.8% Over Last Week

-Zoo Token (ZOOT) traded down 2.2% against the dollar during the 24-hour period ending at 0:00 AM Eastern on September 27th.
-Over the last seven days, Zoo Token has traded 4.8% lower against the dollar.
-One Zoo Token coin can now be purchased for approximately $0.0486 or 0.00000260 BTC on exchanges.
-Zoo Token has a total market capitalization of $4,862,228.90 billion and approximately $8,483.00 worth of Zoo Token was traded on exchanges in the last day.
+Zoo Token (ZOOT) traded down 2.2% against the US dollar during the 1-day period ending at 12:00 PM Eastern on October 3rd.
+During the last week, Zoo Token has traded 4.8% lower against the US dollar.
+One Zoo Token coin can currently be bought for $0.0500 or 0.00000258 BTC on cryptocurrency exchanges.
+Zoo Token has a market capitalization of $5,000,677.60 billion and $8,483.00 worth of Zoo Token was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.